Alienation of Affection

 The actual affection between spouses in a marriage—and not their exclusive right to sexual intercourse with their spouse—is the right that is protected in this type of case.

 North Carolina juries have handed out large awards in alienation of affection cases, including—

 - $2 million, Guildford County, 2001

 A lawsuit for criminal conversation is a civil claim for adultery.
 Unlike alienation of affection, this tort action does protect the fundamental right of exclusive sexual intercourse between spouses.

-To prevail in a cause of action for criminal conversation, the person filing the lawsuit must have been lawfully married at the time his or her spouse had sexual intercourse outside the marriage and without the filer’s consent.
-The act must have occurred while the parties were still married.
+To prevail in a cause of action for criminal conversation, the person filing the lawsuit must have been lawfully married at the time his or her spouse had sexual intercourse outside the marriage and without the filer's consent.
+The act must have occurred while the parties were still married and living together.

 Generally, in these cases, there does not need to be a picture or video of these acts.
 Most often the acts are inferred based on other, less graphic evidence such as text messages, emails, social networking web pages, public displays of affection, and the opportunity for sexual activity to occur.
 A very simplified explanation is that the plaintiff needs to prove inclination and opportunity.
 If the defendant and the spouse are seen kissing in public, dating, making frequent or unusually timed phone calls or there is evidence that the defendant and the spouse have spent overnights together in a hotel or other private location, they can likely be found to have had both the inclination for the infidelity and the opportunity to act on it.